 There are a lot of benefits behind metamucil administration.

-- Metamucil can also be used to treat diarrhea.
-How ironic you might say, huh!
+• Metamucil can also be used to treat diarrhea in dogs.
+How ironic, you might say, huh!
 Metamucil does this using the same mechanism as treating constipation.
 It helps in diarrhea cases by absorbing water in the intestines.

-- The prebiotic effect has also been proven to be one of the greatest benefits of Metamucil.
-Prebiotics are natural compounds found in the intestines of dogs.
+• The prebiotic effect for dogs has also been proven to be one of the greatest benefits of Metamucil.
+Prebiotics for dogs are natural compounds found in the intestines of dogs.
 These compounds, usually carbohydrates, are not digestible and facilitate the growth of healthy intestinal bacteria (fun fact: we all have several good bacteria in our intestines).

 Psyllium serves as food and nourishment for healthy intestinal bacteria.
 These healthy intestinal bacteria ferment the psyllium when it is swallowed.
 This fermentation produces short-chain-fatty acids, which promote the health of your dog.
 They do this by powering the cells of your colon.
 They also increase blood flow, water absorption, and muscle activity of the colon.